Prices from £72.99

 If you are already taking Saxenda, you can buy as many Saxenda pens as you think you will need online from Prescription Doctor's online UK pharmacy.

-The active ingredient of Saxenda, liraglutide, is a GLP-1 receptor agonist.
-It mimics a natural occurring hormone in the body (GLP-1) which is released from the intestines following a meal.
+The active ingredient of Saxenda — a GLP-1 receptor agonist called liraglutide — mimics a hormone in the body (GLP-1) which is released from the intestines following a meal.

-In the digestive tract, GLP-1 slows down the movement of food between the stomach and the intestines, resulting in a slower absorption rate of glucose from the intestines to the blood.
+In the digestive tract, GLP-1 slows down the absorption rate of glucose from the intestines to the blood.

-These mechanisms work in tandem to aid weight loss.
+These mechanisms work together to achieve weight loss.

-Saxenda does not speed up the way your body burns calories, nor does it give you more energy to exercise.
+Saxenda does not speed up the way your body burns calories, or give you more energy to exercise.